Membership

 Stroke Play Champions

-Awarded to participating members of the team with the most stroke play points at the end of the season.
+Awarded to the team with the most stroke play points at the end of the season.
+Members of the team who have played in a minimum of five stroke play outings will receive a prize for their contribution to the team award.

 Match Play Champions